Search for Intermountain doctors close to where you live or work.

 Unfortunately, outbreaks of this preventable disease are on the rise, due in part to the fact that many children are not vaccinated or are not fully vaccinated.

 Seasonal Influenza infections cause a variety of symptoms that start suddenly.
 Usually, a flu only makes you feel rotten for a few days.
 However, it can be dangerous for young children, older adults, and others with certain health conditions.
-To protect yourself and your community, you need a flu shot every year and it is time to get yours.
+To protect yourself and your community, you need a flu shot every year and it is not too late to get yours.